Manitoba Motor Carrier Enforcement crest

 Consider a career with Manitoba Motor Carrier Enforcement (MMCE), a future with meaningful work, great benefits and opportunities for training and career growth.

 MMCE enforces acts and regulations designed to improve vehicle and driver fitness to protect public safety, the environment and highway infrastructure.
-The effectiveness of our educational, enforcement, monitoring and inspection programs motivates and facilitates safe operators, thereby securing safer highways for Manitobans.
+The effectiveness of our educational, enforcement and inspection programs motivates and facilitates safe operators, thereby securing safer highways for Manitobans.

-MMCE Peace Officer positions are based throughout the province at various locations.
-Our officers are posted to either a Highway Traffic Inspection Station, (Weigh Scale); or to an assigned Highway Patrol Area.
-Regardless of the posting location, may it be static or mobile, all of our officers conduct inspections of commercial vehicles, and enforce a variety of provincial and federal statues and regulations.
+All Motor Carrier Enforcement Officers, (MCEOs), are provincially appointed peace officers and are based throughout the province at various locations.
+Our officers are posted to either a Highway Traffic Inspection Station, (“HITS” or “Weigh Scale” facility); or to an assigned Highway Patrol Area.
+Regardless of the posting location, may it be static or mobile, all of our officers conduct inspections of commercial vehicles, and enforce a variety of provincial and federal laws, statutes and regulations.

 MMCE are seeking persons who have experience / education in one or more of the following: